jquast/blessed/docs/keyboard.rst

 Keyboard Input
 ==============

-Python's built-in :func:`input` function is great for simple prompts, but it has a big limitation: it waits for the Enter key.
+Python's built-in :func:`input` function is great for simple prompts, but it has one limitation: it waits for the Enter key.
 This makes it unsuitable for interactive applications that need to respond to individual keystrokes, arrow keys, or function keys.

-Blessed provides a better solution through :meth:`~.Terminal.inkey`, which returns keystrokes immediately as :class:`~.Keystroke` objects.
-Combined with :meth:`~.Terminal.cbreak` mode, you can build responsive, interactive terminal applications.
+Blessed provides a solution with :meth:`~.Terminal.inkey`, which returns keystrokes as :class:`~.Keystroke` objects.
+Combined with :meth:`~.Terminal.cbreak` mode, you can build responsive, interactive terminal applications that can respond "key at a time".

 Getting Started
 ---------------